-The Intelligence of a person to pass an IQ test.
+The measure of the ability of a person to pass an IQ test.
 Some public bodies consider that only people who have an IQ below 70 can have a 'learning disability'.
-Generally this is irrelevant since a person may be 'disabled' even if they have a high IQ (see 'disabled child' above).
+Generally this is irrelevant since a person may be 'disabled' even if they have a high IQ (see 'disabled child').